Frances Langford: Personal life

 Langford married three times, first to actor Jon Hall (1934–55).
 In 1948, they donated 20 acre of land near her estate in Jensen Beach, Florida to Martin County, which named it Langford Hall Park.

 In 1946, Langford was honored by her hometown of Lakeland, Florida, for her work with the United Service Organizations and her music and acting career.
 The city dedicated the Lake Mirror Promenade as the Frances Langford Promenade.

 Langford supported Republican Dwight D. Eisenhower during the 1952 U.S. presidential election.

 After leaving Hollywood life, Langford continued with her pastimes of boating and sport fishing.
 As a nightclub singer in 1955, she married Outboard Marine Corporation president Ralph Evinrude.
 They lived on her estate in Jensen Beach and they built a Polynesian-themed restaurant and marina on the Indian River named The Frances Langford Outrigger Resort, where she frequently performed.
 Evinrude died in 1986.

+In 1982, Langford's step-granddaughter Frances Julia Slater (from her marriage with Evinrude) was murdered by a group of four men who kidnapped her from a convenience store in Florida.
+One of the four killers, John Earl Bush, was sentenced to death and executed by the electric chair in 1996, while for the other three perpetrators, one of them had his death sentence commuted to life in 2023, another died in 2023 while on death row and the last was sentenced to life for their respective roles in the murder.

 In 1994, Langford married Harold C. Stuart, former assistant secretary for civil affairs of the United States Air Force (1949–1951) under President Harry S. Truman.
 They spent summers in Georgian Bay, Ontario, Canada, traveling from their home in Florida aboard their 110-foot yacht.

 Health problems plagued Langford in the final years of her life, requiring periodic hospital stays.
 She died at her Jensen Beach home at age 92 from congestive heart failure.
 According to her wishes, she was cremated, and her ashes were strewn off the coast of Florida near her residence.